cancel icon

 • Cartilage damage from injury, including after meniscus tears or anterior cruciate ligament (ACL) injury

-Cervical (neck) and lumbar (lower back) arthritis, increasingly marketed for spine-related condition
+• Cervical (neck) and lumbar (lower back) arthritis, increasingly marketed for spine-related conditions

-One major analysis reviewing over 3,800 patients found pain improvements of only about 0.3-0.5 cm on a 10 cm pain scale.
+One major analysis reviewing over 3,800 patients found pain improvements of only about 0.3 to 0.5 cm on a 10 cm pain scale.
 To put that in perspective, most people cannot feel such small differences in their daily lives.
 The effect, if it exists, is clinically insignificant, meaning it doesn’t translate into noticeable relief.

 Some individual studies report benefit, particularly those funded by manufacturers.
 However, when independent researchers analyse all the best-quality evidence together, the average effect shrinks dramatically.
 UK prescribing guidance and major orthopaedic societies, including NICE (National Institute for Health and Care Excellence) and the American College of Rheumatology (ACR), now recommend against routine use of these supplements for osteoarthritis because the evidence simply isn’t there.